 How to get a job with no experience?

-Once you know what jobs don’t require your resume and years of special experience and skills, let’s discover how else you can get a dream job if you are not qualified enough.
+Once you know what jobs don’t require your resume and years of specialized experience and skills, let’s discover how else you can get a dream job if you are not qualified enough.

 1. Identify your strength